ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 A relative path, beginning with `@`, refers to the current array element or member value as the filter selector iterates over the array or object.

-Comparison using one of the operators `==` or `!=` are between primitive values or singular paths.
-A singular path that selects no nodes compares unequal to a primitive value or a singular path which selects a node and compares equal to a singular path that selects no nodes.
-Two singular paths that each select a node compare equal if and only if these nodes hold equal primitive values.
+When a path resulting in an empty nodelist appears on either side of a comparison, the result of the comparison is true if and only if the comparison operator is `==`, `>=` or `<=` and the other side of the comparison is also a path resulting in an empty nodelist.

+When no path resulting in an empty nodelist appears on either side of a comparison, any path which appears on either side of the comparison and results in a nodelist consisting of a single node is replaced by the value of the node and then:

+* comparison using one of the operators `==` or `!=` produce a "true" comparison result if and only if the comparison is between primitive values which satisy the comparison.

-Comparisons using one of the operators `<`, `<=`, `>`, or `>=` are between numeric values only.
+* comparisons using one of the operators `<`, `<=`, `>`, or `>=` produce a "true" comparison result if and only if the comparison is between numeric values which satisfy the comparison.
-Using these operators to compare other types of values produces a "false" comparison result.

 The semantics of regular expressions are as defined in {{-iregexp}}.